Skip to main content

 After launch, your job is to run the book like an operating asset, not a one-time upload.
 Use these four standards to keep it portable, reconcilable, and defensible.

-Govern distribution by channel.
+2. Govern distribution by channel.
 Document which platform owns each route (Amazon, wider retail, and any special path), then save dated screenshots of current settings.
 KDP Expanded Distribution can make a paperback available to distributors, but it does not guarantee acceptance or orders, and enrollment can be removed if requirements are not met.
-For Lulu Global Distribution, treat retail availability as variable and update your timing note only after verification (Add current timeline after verification).
+For Lulu Global Distribution, treat retail availability as variable and record the current timeline only after verifying it against official/provider records.
 If you need a routing refresher, use The Best Platforms for Self-Publishing Your Book.

 Possibly, but the exact coexistence rules are platform-specific and can change.
 Before launch, verify the current distribution settings in each dashboard, define which sales path each platform should handle, and save one dated channel map so you are not guessing later.
 Take screenshots of the final settings before you approve distribution.